-macOS Mojave is going to bring about a significant change in the way you share your album.
-Case in point, you can create a shared iCloud photo album in Mojave and allow anyone to view them even if they don’t have the iCloud account.
+macOS is going to bring about a significant change in the way you share your album.
+Case in point, you can create a shared iCloud photo album on Mac and allow anyone to view them even if they don’t have the iCloud account.

 This new add-on lets you invite your friends to add images and videos to your album.
 Once onboard, they can also like and comment on your shots.
 You will be able to perfectly manage it and even revoke the access as and when you want.
 Read on.

 To get started, you must ensure you have already enabled “Shared Album.”

 Enable Shared Album on Mac

 Step #1.
 Open System Preferences → Click on iCloud.

 Step #2.
 Click on Options next to Photos.